-As discussed in an earlier article, one of the attributes of a phonogram marking system should be that "the logic underlying the phonogram set should be easily, and logically, extended to phonograms not included in the set."
+As discussed in an earlier article, one of the attributes of a phonogram marking system should be that "the logic underlying the phonogram set should be able to be easily extended to phonograms not included in the set."
 Another attribute was that the marking system "should accommodate an easy-to-learn method for describing the inevitable exceptions to the underlying logic that are bound to occur in some English words."

 The Initial Approach

 The first time a new situation occurs, the double-underline should be deployed, whether the situation involves a new sound being attached to an existing phonogram, or an extraneous letter appearing in the word.

 Taking the case of an existing phonogram, consider the word plaid.
 The phonogram ai has been taught as /ae/ already, and depending upon how he considers words like said, again, against, mountain and captain, he might already have added a second option, the /e/ sound, to the phonogram ai.
 Should it now also be considered a spelling of the /a/ sound, as it is in plaid?
 You really don't need to know the answer, nor does your child.
 What you do need to know is that, so far, it hasn't been taught as representing the /a/ sound.
 Therefore, it's an unusual pronunciation for the phonogram ai.
 All your child need to do, then, is double-underline the phonogram ai, and write "a" under the lines to remind him that this is the /a/ spelling in plaid, but that it's unusual and must be memorized.